aaronsaray/aaronsaray.com/cv.md

 I enjoy participating in my local business and technical community.

-[Open Sourcing Mental Illness](https://osmihelp.org) content editor 2018-10 to current.
+[Open Sourcing Mental Illness](https://osmihelp.org) content editor, writer 2018 to 2019.

 [Milwaukee PHP Users Group](http://mkepug.org).
 I started the Milwaukee PHP user's group in 2010.
-It has been meeting roughly every month since then.
+With about 11 meetups per year, we closed it up in 2019.

 Various Other Meetup Leadership Roles.
 I've participated in restarting, restructuring, and/or other assistance with the Fox Cities PHP Users group, the Milwaukee Web Design Meetup, and the Milwaukee Web Professionals meetup.